gemoc/git-sync-tools/README.md

 The main tools `sync-git-submodules-branches` allows to automate the managment of branches of a git repository thats integrates the content of several other repositories via submodules.

-## Abstract
-Modern development of complex software are often split into multiple git repositories.
-Best practice in team development recommand to use branches in order to prepare contribution and validate them before being merged.
-However using these practices together isn't trivial when changes impact more than one repository (CI servers can easily be configured to build the integration of all repositories on a single branch or building all branches of a single repository but not tall branches of all repositories)
-The tool sync-git-submodules-branches-plugin  implifies the developer tasks by automating a simple name-based workflow to allow running integration tests of every branches on a continuous integration server.
-This workflow enables integration validation before merging the changes.

 ## Rationnale

-In some large projects the code is split in several repositories.
+In some large projects, the code is split in several repositories.
 The developpers have to aggregate several repositories in  order to build the full aplication and run system or integration tests.

-Technologies like gitlab pipeline or jenkins works fine with multiple git branches only on a single git repository.
+Best practice in team development recommand to use branches in order to prepare contribution and validate them before being merged.

+However using these practices together isn't trivial when changes impact more than one repository:

+CI servers (Gitlab CI, Github Actions, Jenkins) can easily be configured to build the integration of all repositories on a single branch or building all branches of a single repository but not tall branches of all repositories.
 Thus the system tests cannot easily be acheived on the aggregate for each of the development branches.

-This tools aims to enable CI build (and test) for branches even if the code is distributed accross several repositories.
+This tools aims to enable CI build (and test) for branches even if the code is distributed accross several repositories thanks to a simple name-based workflow.

-This makes possible checking that API/framework changes are taken into account by the main components using it.
+This makes possible checking that API/framework changes are taken into account by the components using it.

 Typical example: